Becoming a comic means watching yourself die.—Lewis Black

-Are unhappy childhoods, pathetic sex and general misery necessary to comedy?
-Anyone who has attended a stand-up comedy show knows that it is a wheelhouse comics like to visit, but is it actually necessary to creation of the comic?
+Are unhappy childhoods, pathetic sex, and general misery necessary to comedy?
+Anyone who has attended a stand-up show knows that’s the wheelhouse comics like to visit, but is it actually necessary to creation of the comic?
 Does misery inherently produce comedy?
-These questions forms the core of Kevin Pollak’s explorative documentary, Misery Loves Comedy, playing at The Boedecker Theater May 27 – 30.
+These questions form the core of Kevin Pollak’s explorative documentary, Misery Loves Comedy.

-Pollak is a comic, actor and accomplished poker player, but starting in 2009, Pollak moved toward a longer disscussionary format with his Internet TV series, Kevin Pollak’s Chat Show.
+Pollak is a comic, actor, and accomplished poker player, but starting in 2009, Pollak moved toward a longer discussional format with his Internet TV series, Kevin Pollak’s Chat Show.
 The show allowed Pollak more freedom as an interviewer and the ability to explore the larger world of performance and process with his guests.
-Pollak recreates that style of interview for Misery Loves Comedy, but then chops it up to create a stream-of-consciousness discussion about the stand-up comic.
+Pollak recreates that style of interview for Misery Loves Comedy but then chops it up to create a stream-of-consciousness discussion about the stand-up comic.

 Bamford is but one of many (at least 60 by my count) that Pollak interviews for his 94-minute talking-head documentary.
-The interviewees range anywhere from traditional stand-up comics (Marc Maron, Lewis Black, Amy Schumer) to Hollywood actors who got their start in stand-up (Tom Hanks, Christopher Guest, Bobby Canavale) and everything in between.
-What Pollak finds, and focuses on, in each of these interviews are the basic commonalities that exist despite vast differences in upbringing or current success.
+The interviewees range anywhere from traditional stand-up comics (Marc Maron, Lewis Black, Amy Schumer) to Hollywood actors who got their start in stand-up (Tom Hanks, Christopher Guest, Bobby Cannavale) and everything in between.
+What Pollak finds and focuses on in each of these interviews are the basic commonalities that exist despite vast differences in upbringing or current success.

 But while Pollak controls and constructs Misery Loves Comedy, the entertainment comes from the subjects.
 Everyone has their reasons for getting into show business, but regardless of reasons, they all share the same base delusions that drove them to this business.
 Some are more serious than others, and some acknowledge it better than others, but they all have it, and you can see it in every face featured in Misery Loves Comedy.
 The fun comes from watching them realize it.